 Pipe meringue onto a cookie sheet lined with parchment paper.

 Bake for 1-1/2 hours.
 Meringues will be firm and easily lift off the parchment paper.
-Transfer to wire rack to cool.
+Transfer to a wire rack to cool.

 Store for two weeks in an airtight container at room temperature or freeze and enjoy straight from the freezer!